New World Diamonds Review (2022) – What You Need to Know Before Buying

 New World Diamonds sells both loose diamonds and pre-made jewelry sets, as well as options to build your own, which is what we recommend you do.
 This way, you can choose exactly the right diamonds for you and the jewelry set you will be pairing the lab diamonds with.

 Their pre-made jewelry selection is pretty impressive.
-New World Diamonds boasts endless jewelry designs across earrings, rings, bracelets, pendants and even has a men’s diamond jewelry section.
+New World Diamonds boasts endless jewelry designs across earrings, rings, bracelets, and pendants – and they even have a men’s diamond jewelry section.
 But, as you’ll learn later in our New World Diamonds review, we don’t recommend their pre-set jewelry.

 Do also note that New World Diamonds only make custom diamond jewelry with a minimum price of $1,000.
 Since we always recommend that you build your own jewelry with custom stones, this is critical to be aware of.